 George Morris, brother of Old Tom, and Robert Chambers originally laid out a 9-hole course on the site of a racecourse and for the first seven years, golfers shared the land with members of the Liverpool Hunt Club.
 Three extra holes were soon added and in 1871, the course was extended to 18 holes.
 In 1872, the club received royal patronage from Prince Arthur, Duke of Connaught.

 Bernard Darwin reported on the coming of the Haskell, which burst onto the scene at the Amateur Championship at Hoylake in 1902.
 The winner Charles Hutchings and the runner-up, Sidney Fry, used the rubber-core ball.
 Later that same year, Sandy Herd used a Haskell and won the Open at Royal Liverpool, sounding the death knell for the “gutty” ball.

 In his book, Golf Between Two Wars, Bernard Darwin describes Colt’s changes and the alteration to the 16th, called the Dun: “I do not criticise the disappearance of the old cross-bunker at the Dun because that had been made inevitable by the modern ball and modern driving.
 It was sad to see it go if only because the soberest might fall into it after dinner – I have seen them do it – in finding their way home across the darkling links; but it had to go and the present Dun is a fine long hole.
 Trying not to be Blimpish and die-hard and to look at the course with eyes unblurred by sentiment, I solemnly and sincerely declare that Mr Colt made a great job of it”.

 Donald Steel was commissioned to make alterations to the course; these changes included a number of new greens, tees and bunkers.
-The work was completed in 2001 and the course now stretches out in excess of 7,000 yards.
-We wonder what Darwin would make of Steel’s alterations.
+The work was completed in 2001 stretching the course out in excess of 7,000 yards.
+We wonder if Darwin would approve of Steel’s alterations?